External Object (Catalog, Schema, Table) Usage Guide

 - Solution:

-- Use partition filtering to reduce the amount of data scanned
+- Use partition filtering to reduce data scan volume

-- Consider importing frequently queried data into internal tables
+- Consider importing frequently queried data into an internal table

 9. Summary

-The Lakehouse's external object functionality provides powerful data federation capabilities, enabling enterprises to integrate multiple heterogeneous data sources without moving data.
-By properly utilizing External Catalogs, External Schemas, and External Tables, you can build a unified data analytics platform, implement a data lakehouse architecture, and enhance data value.
+The external object feature in Lakehouse provides powerful data federation capabilities, enabling enterprises to integrate multiple heterogeneous data sources without moving data.
+By leveraging external Catalogs, external Schemas, and external tables appropriately, you can build a unified data analytics platform, achieve a Lakehouse architecture, and maximize data value.